 Best suited to:

-The course will be delivered over 5 sessions:
+The course will be delivered over 6 weeks:

-- 4 x interactive webinars sessions for 2-3 hours
+- 5 x interactive virtual sessions that will run for 3 hours

-- 1 x small group coaching session for 1 hour
+- 1 x small group coaching session will be offered halfway through the training for 1.30 hours

 Training will be delivered online via Zoom and includes: